Skip to main content

 MuleSoft + Agentforce

-The combination of MuleSoft and Salesforce Agentforce is becoming the standard:
+The combination of MuleSoft and Salesforce Agentforce is becoming the standard because it connects operational systems, data preparation, and agentic execution.
+In practice, this typically runs in four steps:

 1. Data Extraction: MuleSoft fetches data from legacy systems